AwesomesauceLabs/piglet-manual/index.md

 automatically resize the model, parent the model to another game object, or attach a custom `MonoBehaviour` to the model.
 These types of tasks can be accomplished using the `OnCompleted` callback.
-To demonstrate, the example script in Figure 4 uses the `OnCompleted` callback to obtain a reference to the imported model, then uses that reference to continually spin the model about the y-axis as if it were on a record turntable.
+To demonstrate, the example script in @lst:runtime-import-spin uses the `OnCompleted` callback to obtain a reference to the imported model, then uses that reference to continually spin the model about the y-axis as if it were on a record turntable.

-The example in Figure 4 marks the end of this tutorial.
+The example in @lst:runtime-import-spin marks the end of this tutorial.
 Good luck and happy coding!

 ```{#lst:runtime-import-spin .cs}
 using Piglet;